-The CEO, CFO and EC have entered into employment agreements (the "Agreements") as of May 12, 2015, and amended November 25, 2021 with revolving terms.
+The CFO and EC have entered into employment agreements (the "Agreements") as of May 12, 2015, and amended November 21, 2022 with revolving terms.
+The acting CEO entered into an employment agreement September 1, 2022, amended November 21, 2022 with a revolving term.
 The respective Agreements provide that, if employment is terminated Without Just Cause or as a result of a Change in Control Event of the Corporation (as defined in the employment agreements), the executive will be entitled to a termination payment equal to 200% (in the case of the CEO and EC) and 150% (in the case of the CFO) of the sum of their respective current base salary plus the amount of the most recently-received bonus, the costs of all sums to be borne by the Corporation.

-The following table sets forth the estimated incremental payouts that would be made to each of the Corporation's NEOs that were NEOs on December 31, 2021 assuming that a change of control event occurred on December 31, 2021.
+The following table sets forth the estimated incremental payouts that would be made to each of the Corporation's NEOs that were NEOs on December 31, 2022 assuming that a change of control event occurred on December 31, 2022.

-Name and Principal Position Salary (\$) Bonus (\$) Total Incremental Compensation (\$) Allison Radford, Chief Executive Officer 400,000 137,900 537,900 Sarah Stelmack, Chief Financial Officer 222,000 57,443 279,443 Peter J. Byrne, Executive Chairman 250,000 60,626 310,626
+Name and Principal Position Salary (\$) Bonus (\$) Total Incremental Compensation (\$) Allison Radford, Chief Executive Officer 400,000 0.00 400,000 Sarah Stelmack, Chief Financial Officer 236,250 0.00 236,250 Peter J. Byrne, Executive Chairman 250,000 0.00 250,000